 The courts in some of the jurisdictions in which we operate may offer less certainty as to the judicial outcome of legal proceedings or a more protracted judicial process than is the case in more established economies.
 Businesses can become involved in lengthy court cases over simple issues when rulings are not clearly defined, and the poor drafting of laws and excessive delays in the legal process for resolving issues or disputes compound such problems.
 In addition, there may be limited or no relevant case law providing guidance on how courts would interpret such laws and the application of such laws to our contracts, joint ventures, licenses, license applications or other legal arrangements.
-Accordingly, there can be no assurance that contracts, joint ventures, licenses, license applications, tax agreements, or other legal arrangements will not be adversely affected by the actions of government authorities and the effectiveness of and enforcement of such arrangements in these jurisdictions.
-Moreover, the commitment of local businesses, government officials and agencies and the judicial system in these jurisdictions to abide by legal requirements and negotiated agreements may be more uncertain and may be susceptible to revision or cancellation, and legal redress may be uncertain or delayed.
-These uncertainties and delays could have a material adverse effect on our business and regulations.
+Accordingly, there can be no assurance that contracts, joint ventures, licenses, license applications.
+Moreover, the commitment of local businesses, government officials and agencies and the judicial system in these jurisdictions to abide by legal requirements and negotiated agreements may be more uncertain and may be susceptible to revision or cancellation, and legal redress may be uncertain of because and results of operations.
 Finally, certain interpretations of regulations and laws may lead to increasing governmental fines and sanctions, even for non-material violations of these rules and regulations.
-If Nexa is deemed to be in violation of agency regulations or court rulings and is required to make payments in connection with the alleged violations, this may have a material impact on our business, results of operations and financial position.
+If Nexa is deemed to be in violation of agency regulations.